The Bottom Line (Bryant University)

 The Bottom Line is Bryant University's premier co-ed a cappella group.
 Founded in 2006, this award winning, student run organization performs at various events both on and off Bryant's campus during the course of the school year.
-The group performs a wide arrange of contemporary music which is voted on and selected by the members.
-To be granted membership in the group, students must demonstrate their musical ability in an audition process and call back.
+The group performs a wide range of contemporary music which is voted on and selected by the members.
+To be granted membership in the group, students must demonstrate their musical ability in an audition process and callback.

-International Championship of Collegiate A Cappella
+International Championship of Collegiate A Cappella (ICCA)

-The Bottom Line was accepted into the International Championship of Collegiate A Cappella four times, competing in the Northeast Region Quarterfinals in 2017, 2018, 2019, and 2021.
-On February 24, 2018, the group finished in second place in their Northeast quarterfinal competition at Central Connecticut State University, with Maxwell Pudvar earning an award for Top Vocal Percussion.
+The Bottom Line was accepted into the International Championship of Collegiate A Cappella six times, competing in the Northeast Region Quarterfinals in 2017, 2018, 2019, 2021, 2023, and 2024.
+On February 24, 2018, the group finished in second place in their Northeast Quarterfinal at Central Connecticut State University, with Maxwell Pudvar earning an award for Outstanding Vocal Percussion.
 The group advanced to the Northeast Semifinal competition at Boston Symphony Hall on March 4, 2018 but did not advance to finals.

 Returning to competition the next year, The Bottom Line was named Northeast Quarterfinal Champions on March 9, 2019, at the University of Hartford.
-Janna Blackstone and Nina Grogan won an award for Top Choreography for their visual work on the set and for the second year in a row, Maxwell Pudvar received the Top Vocal Percussion award.
-On March 31, 2019, The Bottom Line returned to Boston Symphony Hall for the Northeast semifinal competition where they received fourth place in the region, and choreographers Janna Blackstone and Nina Grogan once again earned the top award for their work.
+Janna Blackstone and Nina Grogan won an award for Outstanding Choreography for their visual work on the set and for the second year in a row, Maxwell Pudvar received the Outstanding Vocal Percussion award.
+On March 31, 2019, The Bottom Line returned to Boston Symphony Hall for the Northeast Semifinal competition where they received fourth place in the region, and choreographers Janna Blackstone and Nina Grogan once again earned the top award for their work.

-When the COVID-19 pandemic hit, the 2020 ICCA's were put on hold; the event was revived in 2021 as a virtual music video competition.
-The Bottom Line recorded, mixed, mastered, and shot a music video to "She Ain't Me", originally performed by Sinead Harnett and arranged by Tyler Nordin.
-This marked the group's first-ever music video.
-The audio was recorded, mixed, and mastered by student and Music Director Tyler Hahn.
-The Bottom Line's video placed third at the Northeast Region Quarterfinals on March 13, 2021.
+When the COVID-19 pandemic began, the 2020 ICCA was put on hold for the group; the event was started up again in 2021 as a virtual music video competition.
+The Bottom Line shot a music video, with student videographer Matt Hird, to "She Ain't Me", originally performed by Sinead Harnett and arranged by Tyler Nordin.
+This marked the group's first music video.
+The audio was recorded and mixed by student and Music Director Tyler Hahn.
+The Bottom Line's video placed third at the Northeast Quarterfinals on March 13, 2021.

+In 2023, The Bottom Line returned to the ICCA to compete live for the first time in four years.
+On March 4, 2023, the Bottom Line traveled to St. Joseph's University in New York to compete in the Northeast Quarterfinals, where the group placed second, qualifying them for Semifinals.
+Tristan Beale earned an award for Outstanding Choreography at the Northeast Quarterfinal and their set was arranged by Tyler Nordin.
+On March 25, 2023, the Bottom Line traveled to Berklee College of Music to compete at the Northeast Semifinals, however the group did not advance to Finals.

+The Bottom Line competed again in the 2024 ICCA and took the stage at University of Hartford on Saturday, February 3, 2024 at the first Northeast Quarterfinal of the year.